Regressive versions of Hindman's Theorem: Conclusion and open questions

-In analogy with Kanamori-McAloon's Regressive Ramsey Theorem \cite{Kan-McA:87} we obtained a Regressive Hindman's Theorem as a straightforward corollary of Taylor's Canonical Hindman's Theorem \cite{Tay:76} restricted to a suitable class of regressive functions and relative to an appropriate variant of min-homogeneity.
+In analogy with Kanamori-McAloon's Regressive Ramsey's Theorem \cite{Kan-McA:87} we obtained a Regressive Hindman's Theorem as a straightforward corollary of Taylor's Canonical Hindman's Theorem \cite{Tay:76} restricted to a suitable class of regressive functions and relative to an appropriate variant of min-homogeneity.
 We studied the strength of this principle and of its restrictions in terms of provability over $\RCA_0$ and computable reductions.

-In particular we showed that the first non-trivial restriction of our Regressive Hindman's Theorem, $\lambda\regHT^{=2}$ with apartness, is equivalent to $\ACA_0$.
-This restriction ensures that the color of sums of two numbers from the solution set is determined by the minimum term.
-For the standard restrictions of Hindman's Theorem to sums of exactly $n$ elements, the level of $\ACA_0$ is reached only when we consider sums of exactly $3$ elements.
+In particular we showed that the seemingly weakest (non-trivial) restriction of our Regressive Hindman's Theorem ($\lambda\regHT^{=2}$), with a natural apartness condition on the solution set, is equivalent to $\ACA_0$.
+This restriction ensures that sums of two numbers from the solution set get the same colour if they have the same minimum term.
+For the restrictions of the standard Hindman's Theorem to sums of exactly $n$ elements, the level of $\ACA_0$ is reached only when we consider sums of exactly $3$ elements.
 This situation is analogous to that of $\REG^2$ when compared to $\RT^3_2$.
-We furthermore proved that, for each $n\geq 2$, $\lambda\regHT^{=n}$ Weirauch-reduces the corresponding restrictions of Hindman's Theorem $\HT^{=n}$.
-Furthermore, we proved that $\lambda\regHT^{=2}$ with apartness Weirauch-reduces $\WOP(\ordX \to \omega^\ordX)$, the well-ordering preservation principle that characterizes $\ACA_0$.
+Furthermore, we proved that the well-ordering preservation principle that characterizes $\ACA_0$ ($\WOP(\ordX \to \omega^\ordX)$) is Weihrauch-reducible to $\lambda\regHT^{=2}$ with apartness.